Nature in the city

 A rewarded approach

-The EcoJardin label, which rewards and certifies the ecological management of green spaces, was obtained in 2020 by the public establishment for the Reflets garden.
-Next step?
-Paris La Défense is currently pursuing this labeling process for 10 other sites in the area: Majunga garden, Arche garden, Place de l'Iris, Parc Diderot, Square de la Dame Blanche, Boieldieu terraces, Boieldieu shared gardens, Square Regnault - rue Regnault and Oxygen complex.
+The EcoJardin label, which rewards and attests to the ecological management of green spaces, was obtained in 2022 for 10 more gardens!
+After the Jardin des Reflets in 2020, the public institution has obtained this label for 10 other sites in the area: Majunga garden, Jardin de l'Arche, Place de l'Iris, Parc Diderot, Square de la Dame Blanche, Boieldieu terraces, Boieldieu shared gardens, Square Regnault - rue Regnault and Oxygen complex.

 Did you know?